LEIC-ES-2024-25/2LEIC15T1/README.md

 * [20 Inspiring Vision Statement Examples (2019 Updated), by lifehack.org](https://www.lifehack.org/articles/work/20-sample-vision-statement-for-the-new-startup.html)
 -->

 BinGo is an application designed to encourage university students to engage in sustainable recycling practices by turning it into a game.
-The app shows a map of the university with the recycling bin locations and allows users to scan the QR codes of the recyclable items, earn points per item scanned, climb the leaderboard, and complete sustainability challenges.
+The app shows a map of the university with the recycling bin locations and allows users to scan the Barcodes of the recyclable items, earn points per item scanned, climb the leaderboard, and complete sustainability challenges.

 ### Features
 <!--